DXPortugal/IoTLabs/content/lab-1-2-setting-up-an-azure-iot-hub.md

 1. Click on the **New** menu option in the upper-left.
 2. Select **Internet of Things**.
 3. Select **IoT Hub**.
+4. Click on **Create** option on the right.
-4. Give it a name. (e.g. your name followed by *iot-labs*).
+5. Give it a name. (e.g. your name followed by *iot-labs*).
-5. Select or create a new **Resource Group**.
+6. Select or create a new **Resource Group**.
-6. Select a location.
+7. Select a location.
 Choose the one closest to your physical location (ex: North Europe).

 ![Create an IoT Hub](/images/lab2_rpi2-new-iot-hub.png)